alexkovalevv/wp-disable-admin-ad/readme.txt

 == Installation ==

-1. Upload the plugin to wp-content/plugins/disable-admin-ad or clone/install it there.
+1. Upload the plugin to wp-content/plugins/ads-destroyer or clone/install it there.
-2. Navigate to Plugins → Activate "Disable Admin Ad & ad blocker".
+2. Navigate to Plugins → Activate "AdsDestroyer - disable admin ad & adblocker".
-3. From Settings → Disable Admin Ad & ad blocker, review defaults and permissions.
+3. From Settings → AdsDestroyer - disable admin ad & adblocker, review defaults and permissions.

 == Usage ==